owendunkley/BIOS270-AU25/Writeups/writeup0/writeup0.md

 This section introduces the purpose of the write-up.
 For example:
 > This document is a practice exercise in writing and formatting Markdown files clearly and professionally.
+> My actual updates are in writeup 1 and on...

 ---